robertparker/octopress-blog/why_im_writing_on_github.md

 I don't know.
 I'm not a Writer and I'm not a Coder, but I write and I code.
 And GitHub seems immensely practical for both.

 ## Why It Works For Me
-1. __Versioning.__ The clear selling point is not having to manage multiple versions of your document (my personal record is 22), which aside from being logistically difficult to manage, does not provide a clear audit of what changed from version to version.
+#### versioning
+There is a clear advantage in not having to manage multiple versions of a single manuscript (my personal record was 22 in college).
+But the solutions are out there.
+Google Docs and Dropbox have been revelations in solving the challenges of editing a document across different devices.
+Bloggging platforms also allow you to access and edit a post anywhere in the cloud.

+But in both cases, these inherit the same poor psychology as paper publication.

+#### the blank paper
-2. Blogging platforms (Blogger, Tumblr, Medium) have been the only medium for self-publication on the Internet for writers.
+Blogging platforms (Blogger, Tumblr, Medium) have been the only medium for self-publication on the Internet for writers.
 And two significant ways they inherit the same poor psychology as paper publication:

-    - each one present you with a static and blank sheet of paper, or the last version you wrote.
+each one present you with a static and blank sheet of paper, or the last version you wrote.

-	-
-	-
+#### the static opinion

-3. __Writing is live.__ I once saw Junot Diaz speak at the National Book Festival.
+I once saw Junot Diaz speak at the National Book Festival.
 I head just finished reading _The Brief Wondrous Life of Oscar Wao_ and thought it was the a near perfect book.
 It surprised me to hear that he wished it had steeped in his brain for longer, and then he consider a lot of the parts to be messed up.